micmejia/bible-dump/NKJV/Isaiah/Isa 43.md

 Bring out the blind people who have eyes, And the deaf who have ears.

 ###### 9
 Let all the nations be gathered together, And let the people be assembled.
 Who among them can declare this, And show us former things?
-Let them bring out their witnesses, that they may be justified; Or let them hear and say, "_It is_ truth."
+Let them bring out their witnesses, that they may be justified; Or let them hear and say, "It is truth."

 ###### 10
 "You _are_ My witnesses," says the Lord, "And My servant whom I have chosen, That you may know and believe Me, And understand that I _am_ He.
 Before Me there was no God formed, Nor shall there be after Me.